Guðmundur Guðmundsson (handballer)

 Guðmundur Þórður Guðmundsson (born 23 December 1960) is an Icelandic handball coach and former player.
 In 2016, he guided Denmark men's team to gold in the 2016 Olympics.
 In 2008, he won silver with the Icelandic men's national team at the 2008 Olympic games in China.

-Career
+As a player, he won the Icelandic championship six times and the Icelandic cup four times with Víkingur Reykjavík.
+Guðmundur also played for the Icelandic national team for a decade, participating in two Olympics and two IHF World Handball Championship.

+Playing career

+Club career

+Guðmundur started his senior team career with Víkingur Reykjavík in 1979.
+With Víkingur, he won six national championships and four national Cups.
+In 1992, he joined Afturelding where he finished his playing career in 1995.